 (c) the arrangements were put in place to benefit the Service Provider (because the provision of optometry services in its stores would lead to increased sales of frames, lenses and other optometry products).

 Mahoneys has reviewed the implications of this ruling by the Victorian Court of Appeal.
-Medical and allied health practices that use or wish to use the shared services model so as not to incur payroll tax should:
+Medical and allied health practices that use or wish to use the shared services model should:

 (a) carefully consider whether the model is appropriate or implemented properly in their current circumstances;